Money Jungle: Critics

+“Les Fleurs Africaines” in the Village Voice, David Yaffe wrote, "Max’s cool, inchoate rumblings glide beneath the Duke’s Zen intervals and Mingus’s steady yet loose pluckings. [...]
+Mingus’s mysterious trills on the main motif [and] hypnotic, peripatetic wanderings [...] are both away from and in response to Duke’s refrain. [...]
+A fiery pastorale.”
+Matt Levin in The Paris Review wrote that the album is "a monument to disharmony—and it is a masterpiece for it."

 The sound quality of the original recording has been described as "disappointingly woolly", with "incidents of peaky distortion from the piano microphone".
 The stereo recording has the piano "up front and center", with the double bass "far to the right channel" and the drums "Strictly in the left channel and slightly behind the piano".